sharmapankaj2512/timeless-architecture/README.md

 ### BENEFITS

 1. Packaging of classess becomes a no-brainer.
 It automatically helps a developer put highly cohesive classes togather.
-For example: A EventPublisher will publish events per usecase, so it is placed in the core sub-project.
-An auditing aspect created to used on controller methods is placed in the controllers subproject.
+For example: An EventPublisher that will publish events per usecase is placed in the core sub-project.
+An auditing aspect created to be used on controller methods is placed in the controllers subproject.